George W. Forbes: Career

 For the first two years, Forbes wrote most of the editorials.
-His sharp criticism of Washington soon garnered national attention.
+His sharp criticism of Booker T. Washington soon garnered national attention.
 As Du Bois wrote later in The Crisis:

 The Boston Guardian was radical, intransigent and absolutely clear.
 It opposed Mr. Washington's doctrine of surrender and compromise and it opposed this doctrine with editorials that flamed and scorched and George Washington Forbes wrote them....Whatever has been accomplished from that day to this in beating back the forces of surrender and submission and in making the American Negro stand on both feet and demand full citizenship rights in America, has been due in no small degree to Forbes' work on the Boston Guardian.

-In July 1903, Trotter and several of his friends disrupted a speech by Washington in a Boston church, and in the ensuing melee Trotter was arrested.
+In July 1903, Trotter and several of his friends disrupted a speech by Washington in a Boston church,.
+In the ensuing melee Trotter was arrested.
 The incident, which later became known as the "Boston riot," seems to have been a turning point for Forbes.
-Soon afterwards he left the Guardian, transferring his shares to William H. Lewis.
-He played a small role in the founding of the Niagara Movement, the precursor to the National Association for the Advancement of Colored People (NAACP), but from about 1910 he retired from politics and focused on his work at the library.
+Soon afterward, he left the Guardian, transferring his shares to William H. Lewis.

+Forbes played a small role in the founding of the Niagara Movement, the precursor to the National Association for the Advancement of Colored People (NAACP), but from about 1910 he retired from politics and focused on his work at the library.
 He continued to write, contributing articles on black history and race relations to the Springfield Republican and the Boston Transcript, and reviewing books for The Crisis (the official magazine of the NAACP).
 He also edited the A. M. E. Church Review, the quarterly journal of the African Methodist Episcopal Church.